facebook/flow/website/docs/02-third-party.md

 Found 1 error
 ```

-If we fix the typeo in our code and run Flow again, we'll see that the Flow
+If we fix the typo in our code and run Flow again, we'll see that the Flow
 error goes away:

 ```bash